 Nonetheless, as part of our Security Program, we have specific incident response and management procedures that are activated whenever we become aware that your personal information was likely to have been compromised.
 We further require, as part of our vendor and business partner oversight procedures, that such parties notify us immediately if they have any reason to believe that an incident adversely affecting personal information we provided to them has occurred.

-This section applies to visitors, users, and others who reside in the state of California, USA.
-When we collect personal information from California residents we become subject to, and those residents have rights under, the California Consumer Privacy Act, as amended (“CCPA”).
+This section applies to visitors, users, and others who reside in the states of California, Virginia, Colorado, and Connecticut, USA.
+When we collect personal information from residents of these states, where applicable we become subject to, and those residents have rights under, the U.S state level privacy laws, such as the California Consumer Privacy Act ("CCPA"), as amended (collectively, "State Data Privacy Laws").
 This section of our statement is used to allow us to fulfill our CCPA obligations and explain your CCPA rights.
-For purposes of this section, “Personal Information” has the meaning given in the CCPA.
+For purposes of this section, “Personal Information” has the meaning given in these State Data Privacy Laws.

-The chart below summarizes how we collect, use and share your Personal Information by reference to the categories specified in the CCPA, indicating the sources from which we collect Personal Information, the business purposes for which Personal Information is collected and/or shared, and the categories of third parties with whom Personal Information is shared, describing our practices during the 12 months preceding the effective date of this Privacy Statement.
+The chart below summarizes how we collect, use and share various categories of your Personal Information, indicating the sources from which we collect Personal Information, the business purposes for which Personal Information is collected and/or shared, and the categories of third parties with whom Personal Information is shared, describing our practices during the 12 months preceding the effective date of this Privacy Statement.
 We will not collect additional categories of Personal Information or use the Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice and obtaining your consent where required by law.